 The HIPAA Privacy Rule gives you several rights with regard to your PHI these rates include:

 Right to request restrictions.
 You have the right to request a restriction or limitation on the PHI we use or disclose about you for treatment, payments or healthcare operations, or that we disclose to those who may be involved in your care or payment for your care.
 In the instances where you have paid for healthcare items or services out of pocket in full, we are required upon request to restrict disclosures of PHI to your health plan.
 In all other instances, while we consider a patient’s restriction request, we are not required to agree to it.
 If we do agree to your request, we will comply with your request except as required by law or for emergency treatment.
-To request restrictions, you must make your request in writing on our Request for Additional Restrictions on Communication Form to our Privacy Officer at the address listed on the last page of this notice.
+To request restrictions, you must make your request in writing to our Privacy Officer at the address listed on the last page of this Notice.

 Right to amend.
 If you feel that medical information we have about you is incorrect or incomplete, you may ask us to amend the information for as long as such information is kept by us or for us.
-You must submit your request to amend in writing on the Request for Amendment of Patient Information Form to the Privacy Officer and give us a reason for your request.
+You must submit your request to amend in writing to the Privacy Officer and give us a reason for your request.
 We may deny your request in certain cases.
 If your request is denied, you may submit a written statement disagreeing with the denial, which we will keep on file and distribute with future disclosures of the information to which it relates.

 Right to receive an accounting of disclosures.
 You have the right to request a list of certain disclosures of PHI made by us during a specific period of up to six years prior to the request, except disclosures: (i) for treatment, payment or healthcare operations, unless, as of the date required by the HITECH Act and only to the extent that the practice uses or maintains an EHR for you, such disclosures are made through your EHR (in which case the list of disclosures will be limited to those made in the three years prior to the date of your request, subject to certain restrictions); (ii) made to you; (iii) to persons involved in your care or for the purpose of notifying your family or friends of your whereabouts; (iv) for national security or intelligence purposes; (v) made pursuant to your written authorization; (vi) incidental to another permissible use or disclosure; (vii) for certain notification purposes (including national security, intelligence, correctional, and law-enforcement purposes); or (viii) made before April 14, 2003.
 If you wish to make such a request, please contact the Privacy Officer.
 The first accounting that you request in a 12 month period will be free, but we may charge you for the reasonable cost of providing additional lists in the same 12 month period.
 We will tell you about these costs, and you may choose to cancel your request at any time before costs are incurred.